ModelW/py-wideo/doc/source/custom-presets.md

 | 720P_AV1    | 720p       | AV1    |
 | 1080P_AV1   | 1080p      | AV1    |
 | 4K_AV1      | 4k         | AV1    |

+By default, the H264 encodings are used.
+AV1 encoding can be extremely long, and thus is not enabled by default; however you can reference them in custom presets.

 ## Customization